 This provides you the clarity of what the next move of happiness is for you, your partner and the relationship.
 Relational and sexual self-awareness and acceptance open and removes barriers that distort the communication and intimate connections within the relationship.
 By doing this, you are freeing yourself to truly share in the relational and intimate/sexual God-like experience.
 This is an experience that is greater than the sum of the parts joined, an existential out-of-body experience.

 Life is dynamic and not static, using this mindset/approach cultivates a continual individual, relational, intimate, sexual wonder and exploration fostering healthy long-lasting relational and intimate greatness.
 To be very clear, being selfish and taking the time for your personal, relational and sexual self, with acceptance means being open to learning the other person.
 This allows growth in being able to collaborate in creating an environment for both of you to thrive and share a life worth celebrating.

 This self-awareness through self-exploration and wonder in every layer of your life allows you to create and foster an environment to thrive in your greatest self, as an individual, partner, and lover.

-Todd Malloy is a relationship and sex therapist in private practice in Charlotte, NC, USA.
-He is an academic lecturer, a public speaker, and a show developer and producer.
-For more information on enabling your inner power to celebrate and live an empowered life, visit www.innerpeacecounselingcenter.com, mancave conversations.com, or call (704) 937-2286.
+Todd Malloy is a relationship and sex therapist in private practice in Charlotte, N.C, USA.
+For more information on enabling your inner power to experience and live a life worth celebrating, visit www.ipcctr.com or call (704) 937-2286.